Uncrave by Licious

 Recently i was listening to a McKinsey podcast on Singapore-based Next Gen Foods gaining huge popularity in North American meat markets.
 And i fully concur with the founder who said it’s “chef first”.
 While i haven’t tried any of Next Gen products, after cooking Uncrave i absolutely felt Licious has also done a solid job with the cooking aspect.
 Eating good food is as much about enjoying the cooking process, and not feeling “compromised” 🙂

-Food to me has never been just a filler or ‘calorie bunch’.
+Food to me has never been just a filler or ‘a bunch of calories’.
 But a philosophy.
 An experience to be relished.
 Uncrave checks all those boxes.
 And also unchecks the woes of all the past PBM products i tried and didn’t like that much.

 New brands like Beyond Meat are also coming to India.
 I may give it a try later.
 But for now my “meat cravings” are completely taken care of by (de)Licious Uncrave!